 Stay-at-Home Activities During COVID-19 Pandemic

 To participate, just send an email to email@example.com with the words “Contemplation and Political Action” in the subject line.
 You’ll receive a return email before the discussion with a link for the Zoom meeting and further instructions.
-Reading the book before the discussion is ideal, but feel free to join even if you haven’t finished it.

 Please read pages 1-8 of Contemplation and Political Action: An Ignatian Guide to Civic Engagement before the first session on October 4.
 The October 11 session will cover pages 8-12 and the final session on October 18 will cover pages 12-17.